kw7oe/phoenix-opentelemetry-example/README.md

 OpenTelemetry Collector][0].
 The collector in turn export the traces to [Zipkin][1] and [ Jaeger][2] respectively.

+Additionally, we also include the OpenTelemetry Collector configuration to export the traces to services like [Honeycomb](https://www.honeycomb.io/) and [Lightstep](https://lightstep.com/).

 ## Getting Stated

+By default, we only configure our OpenTelemetry collector to export traces to the local Zipkin and Jaeger.

 Assuming you already have Docker and Docker Compose installed: